vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 - Adds an additional transform to be aware of.
 - Less flexible than `emit_log` alternative which could emit arbitrary events from `remap` transform.
 - This idea of the last line of the remap script being the "return value" could be a bit confusing to users in how it differs from `remap` which uses whatever `.` is at the end of the script.
+However, this is similar to VRL's use in unit tests and conditions for the `filter` and `route` transforms.
 - Ongoing maintenance burden should be minimal.

 ## Alternatives